Albania: Ex-minister under house arrest during drug probe

-TIRANA, Albania (AP) — The office of Albania’s top prosecutor says a former interior minister has been put under house arrest while being investigated for alleged involvement in a drug trafficking ring.
+TIRANA, Albania (AP) — A former Albanian interior minister was put under house arrest Saturday while he is investigated for graft and alleged involvement in a drug trafficking ring, the office of Albania’s top prosecutor said.

-Prosecutors had asked for Saimir Tahiri to be kept in custody, but Denion Ndrenika, spokesman for the Prosecutor General’s Office, said Saturday that a court decided to place him under house arrest.
+Prosecutors had asked for Saimir Tahiri to be taken into custody, but Denion Ndrenika, spokesman for the Prosecutor General’s Office, said a court placed him under house arrest instead.

-Tahiri was interior minister during 2013-2017 in Albania’s Socialist government and resigned as a lawmaker a week ago.
+Tahiri, 48, was interior minister during 2013-2017 in Albania’s Socialist government and resigned as a lawmaker a week ago.
 He is accused of links to a criminal group suspected of trafficking large amounts of cannabis.
 Some of the trafficking network’s leaders were arrested in Italy and Albania.

 Tahiri has strongly denied connections to the group.
+He has been under investigation for seven months.

 Most Read Nation & World Stories